jdautell/data-analyst-portfolio/README.md

 [Link to the full Bellabeat Case Study](./bellabeat_case_study/README.md)

-# Demographic Analysis of Telemedicine Trends
+# Demographic Analysis of Telemedicine Trends during COVID-19
 ## Introduction
 This study aims to uncover demographic trends in telemedicine usage, especially during the COVID-19 pandemic, using SQL for data extraction and Tableau for visualizations.